ShopBase Developers

 The request was not understood by the server, generally due to bad syntax or because the Content-Type header was not correctly set to application/json.

-This status is also returned when the request provides an invalid code parameter during the OAuth token exchange process.
+This status is also returned when the request provides an invalid code parameter during the token exchange process.

 401 Unauthorized